unity-idm/furms-python-agent/README.md

-# Preparation of virtual environemnt for demo agent
+# Preparation of virtual environment for demo agent

 ## Create virtual environment if not already
 ```